 Native Markdown exists because no maintained extension makes Markdown a native content model:

-- **[Extension:WikiMarkdown](https://www.mediawiki.org/wiki/Extension:WikiMarkdown)** embeds Markdown blocks inside wikitext pages via a tag, plus a shallow `.md`content handler on top of Parsedown.
-Inside the Markdown there are no working `[[wiki links]]`, no category assignment and no MediaWiki table of contents.
-Native Markdown makes the whole page Markdown, with links, categories, ToC, search and link tables behaving like they do on wikitext pages.
+- **[Extension:WikiMarkdown](https://www.mediawiki.org/wiki/Extension:WikiMarkdown)** embeds Markdown blocks inside wikitext pages via a tag, plus a shallow `.md`content handler with no working `[[wiki links]]`, categories, or table of contents inside the Markdown.

-- **[MarkdownExtraParser](https://www.mediawiki.org/wiki/Extension:MarkdownExtraParser)** has been unmaintained for over a decade.
+- **[Extension:Markdown](https://www.mediawiki.org/wiki/Extension:Markdown)** is archived, and [MarkdownExtraParser](https://www.mediawiki.org/wiki/Extension:MarkdownExtraParser) has been unmaintained for over a decade.

 Development